If we had to sum up Google Workspace security in four words, those would be Audit, Alert, Manage, and Automate.

 GOOGLE WORKSPACE SECURITY: HOW TO STAY PREPARED?

-To stay ahead of surprises you first need to identify the specific security risks associated with using Google Workspace at your organisation.
+To stay ahead of surprises you first need to identify the specific security risks associated with using Google Workspace at your organization.

-This will depend on your organisation’s size, cloud activity, business sector, etc.
+This will depend on your organization’s size, cloud activity, business sector, etc.

 Ask yourself, do users deal with sensitive data in Google Workspace?
 How is this data protected?
 Do they share Drive files externally?
 Install risky 3rd party apps? etc.